Two-Day TEFL Training Course

 Ever need to feel like you’re contributing to the world?
 Hop into a classroom.
 The looks on your students’ faces alone will never make you doubt that you are helping to make the world a better place.

-It is all too easy to stay within the cozy boarders of your family, your city, and your native country.
+It is all too easy to stay within the cozy borders of your family, your city, and your native country.
 Moving abroad not only gives you perspective on the world, but it also gives you perspective on where you came from.

 The skills we developed while overseas are very much the same skills employers across a wide scope of industries are looking for.
 No matter where life takes you, we are firm believers that TEFL can help you become who you need to be for the journey.